nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 1. There is no rake symbol in PlantUML Language Reference Guide.
 Considering the recommendation from [this CS2103 forum](https://github.com/nus-cs2103-AY1920S2/forum/issues/105), ```[rake ⋔]``` is used in place of the rake symbol in textbook.

-2. The following detailed explanations will be color-coded for better navigation in this long section.
+2. The following detailed explanations will include collapsible tabs for better navigation in this long section.

 3. Original variable names in `CommandPrintTimetable` are italicized if they appear in the activity diagrams.